medic/cht-docs/content/en/apps/guides/performance/replication.md

 ```
 A user with `roles: ["role1", "role2", "role3"]` will have a replication depth of 5 and report replication depth of 2.

-If `report_depth` is omitted, the user will have access to all reports about contacts they see.

-If `report_depth` is higher than `depth`, it has no effect.

-If `depth` is omitted, the rule is invalid and will be ignored.

 ### Supervisor signoff